Deeper Commentary

 truth of all these things.
 This explains why condemnation is described as

 the mental anguish which leads to gnashing of teeth.
+Or we

 That My covenant may be with Levi, says Yahweh of Armies- God wanted to make a new covenant with the priests who are here addressed (:1) as "Levi".
 I will suggested on :5 that this was not the same as the Mosaic law, and was a separate although similar covenant to that made with Phinehas in Num.
 25:12,13.

 On a general level, all those in true covenant relationship with God will realize the fullness of commitment to us which He has entered into, and will likewise make a whole-hearted response and sacrifice (Mal.
 2:4,5).
 Ps.
-103:18 parallels "such as keep his covenant" with " those that remember his commandments to do them".
+103:18 parallels "such as keep his covenant" with "those that remember His commandments to do them".
 Covenant relationship brings a natural desire to live within the atmosphere of God's spirituality.
 For Israel in covenant with God, absolutely nothing- not sex, menstruation, the content of clothing fabric, diet- could fall outside the scope of their covenant relationship.
 And so in principle it is with us under the new covenant.

 Malachi 2:5 My covenant was with him of life and peace; and I gave